 The VLC Media Player for Windows will now run on Ubuntu.

-Now you might need to install programs, which get automatically installed to Program Files, in case of Windows.
+Now you might need to install programs, which get automatically installed to Program Files, in the case of Windows.
 In Ubuntu, as well, the virtual location of Program Files is already created, and you can access the same quite easily.
-It might also be necessary to make some minor modifications in those folders, and thus, you should know the location of them.
-Though, you can always remap the location of Program Files, Program Data folder, according to your requirements.
+It might also be necessary to make some minor modifications to those folders, and thus, you should know the location of them.
+Though, you can always remap the location of the Program Files, Program Data folder, according to your requirements.
 To get access to the system folders, the steps you should follow, are given here.

 Get access to the Windows system folders